What does a Community Manager do all day? I’ve outlined a typical job description for this growing specialization.

 I think of the community manager as a classical conductor, dedicated to showing the online community (the orchestra) how to get in sync, never through force or coercion, but by using the magical powers of suggestion alone.
 It’s an important job, to put it mildly.

 But what exactly is the role of a community manager?
-And what does a community manager do?
+And what does a community manager do all day?

 So what exactly falls “under the jurisdiction” of a community manager?
 I’ve outlined the typical responsibilities here:

-- Develop- and drive the online community strategy.
+- Develop- and drive the inbound marketing community strategy.

 - Adapt corporate messaging/content to work in social channels.